 Check out Groupon.
 I know Great Wolf offers Groupons all the time where you can score an incredible deal on a room (that also includes the waterpark and tons of activities).

 Plan a stay on a Sunday – Thursday if possible or during an off-peak season.
 The room price can fluctuate as much as a couple hundred dollars depending on the type of room you’re looking for between peak and off-peak nights.
 At the Grapevine location, your best bet is to plan a stay during a non-holiday month, ideally on a weekday if possible.

 Get one of the discount passes available for activities.
 The Grapevine location has three different passes – pup, paw, and wolf pass – available that basically bundle activities together, giving you a substantial discount.
-The passes are different at each of the locations, but this list can give you a good idea of what they might include and at what price.
+I explained what was included in these passes at the top of this post.

 Stay in one of the standard suites instead of a themed room.
 While the themed rooms are awesome, you can put the money you save on the room type and use it for meals or activities instead.

-Checkout is typically at 11AM and new people coming into the resort can start using the amenities at 1PM.
+Checkout is typically at 11AM and new people coming into the resort on the day of check-in can start using the amenities at 1PM.
 Take advantage of the morning hours when things open until that 1PM witching hour to do things that will have lines (Creation Station, spa, getting your MagiQuest wands, etc.) later.
 The place gets crazy in the afternoon and evening, so morning is your best bet!
 Save the later hours for the water park and MagiQuest that don’t really have lines.

 If you’re light sleepers who go to bed early, request a room that’s far away from the center elevators.
 The MagiQuest game area is right around those elevators and kids are running around that area making a lot of noise until at least 11PM every night.
 We had a room pretty far down the hall and didn’t hear much at all.